will-hart/will-hart.github.io/content/post/2022-06-19_headless-bevy-in-a-tauri-app/index.md

 > **NOTE** I find that the `src-tauri/main.rs` line has an error about missing
 > `distDir` which goes away if I build the front end app using `yarn build`.

-You'll note that I've made a few changes from the example - I've set it to run at 15fps, and removed the "counter" system from the example (we'll get back to it though).
+You'll note that we've made a few changes from the example - we've set it to run at 15fps, and removed the "counter" system from the example (we'll get back to it though).

-Now if I run `yarn tauri dev` there is a problem - nothing happens!
+Now if we run `yarn tauri dev` there is a problem - nothing happens!
 This is because the bevy `run()` function is "blocking", and never exits, but as we dont have a windowing or rendering library nothing is changed.
 Remove the `run()` call at the end of the bevy App::new() line, tauri automatically recompiles the